keypom/keypom-docs/docs/TrialAccounts/offboarding.md

 ## Utilizing Linkdrops

 Most wallets support linkdrop claiming since it leads to more opportunities for them to gain new users.
-This can be used to our advantage since if the trial account offboarding process is treated as a regular linkdrop, then the account can be offboarded into almost every wallet.
-Before learning how this is accomplished, you should first the basics of claiming linkdrops.
+This can be used to our advantage if the trial account offboarding process is treated as a regular linkdrop, then the account can be offboarded into almost every wallet.
+Before learning how this is accomplished, you should first understand the basics of claiming linkdrops.

 ### Claiming